 32. Contemporaneous with the filing of this Petition, IPL is also filing a motion for protective order in accordance with 170 IAC 1-1.1-4 and to otherwise comply with 170 IAC 1-5-3.
+The filing of this motion is necessary and appropriate to protect other confidential information included in IPL's filing.
 IPL has entered into a nondisclosure agreement with the OUCC and will work together with any intervenors to negotiate an acceptable confidentiality agreement to facilitate the production of the confidential information as appropriate.